 Cinema Studies Minor

-The 15-credit Cinema Studies minor (previously called the Film Studies minor) is designed for students interested in studying movie as texts and as popular culture.
-Traditionally, students of this discipline study the history, production processes and the aesthetics of film as well as the theories that analyze the ways in which film, culture and audience interact to negotiate and construct meaning.
+The 15-credit cinema studies minor (previously called the film studies minor) is designed for students interested in studying movie as texts and as popular culture.
+Traditionally, students of this discipline study the history, production processes, and aesthetics of film as well as the theories that analyze the ways in which film, culture, and audience interact to negotiate and construct meaning.

 Required Foundation Courses (6 credits)